hassangaber/COMP551-p2/README.md

 ## Notes:

-* Include the datasets in the same directory as the repository in a file named `data` with the `diabetes` and `fake_news` files inside
+* Include the datasets in the same directory as the repository in a folder named `data` with the `diabetes` and `fake_news` files inside